rrra/www/content/calendar/2017/winter-extra-week-1.md

 +++
 Registration for RRRA Winter 2017 Extra Classes is now open.
 Please [register on-line](https://www.eventbrite.com/e/ham-radio-extra-license-class-tickets-30213486351) (we use Eventbrite to manage our registrations).
 There is no charge for instruction; however a textbook is required (approximate cost $30).

-Detailed class information, including links to purchase the required text books, is available on our
-[2017-2018 Education and Testing Schedule]({{< relref "post/2016/education-testing-schedule.md" >}}).
+Links to purchase the required text book are available on our [2017-2018 Education and Testing Schedule]({{< relref "post/2016/education-testing-schedule.md" >}}).

+### Topics

+* Sign in
+* Introductions
+* Talk about the books & what to bring to class: paper, pen, calculator
+* Hand out the syllabus
+* Cover what we will be going over each week
+* Chapter 2 - Operating Practices
+* Chapter 3 - Rules and Regulations